 If someone in a group orders a high-end beer, DeTillio will offer tasting glasses to the table—which, she notes, often leads to the purchase of a second bottle.

 While some restaurants include pairing suggestions on their menus, many bar managers think it’s better to understand how different styles of beer complement different foods.
 That way, servers can offer different beer options depending on customer taste preferences.

 “Our beer program is not very extensive,” says Samone. ”However, we have chosen our beers specifically to pair with our menu selections.
 For example, we have a Mole Porter that pairs well with our beef offerings.”

 DeTillio trains servers to suggest specific beers to pair with desserts.
 “We have a barrel-aged stout that goes great with pecan pie,” she says.
 Another strategy is to offer liquid dessert.
 It’s a bonus for some customers that even high-ABV beers contain much less alcohol than most liqueurs.

-Anne Fitten Glenn is a freelance writer and brewery communications consultant based in Asheville, North Carolina.
+Anne Fitten Glenn is a writer, reporter, and communications consultant based in Asheville, North Carolina.
 She has authored two books: Western North Carolina Beer: A Mountain Brew History and Asheville Beer: An Intoxicating History of Mountain Brewing.
-Glenn lives within crawling distance of a dozen craft breweries.
+Glenn has been writing about business, food, and beverages for more than two decades.
 Follow her on social media at @brewgasm.